manisankar1528/UCONN-STUDENT-RETENTION-RATE-PORTFOLIO/README.md

+# UNIVERSITY OF CONNECTICUT STUDENT RETENTION RATE ANALYSIS PORTFOLIO

 Based on the student retention analysis presentation provided, I would showcase key aspects in a data analytics portfolio:

 Data Preparation:
-Handling redundancies and merging datasets while maintaining integrity Techniques like pivoting, grouping, exclusion to consolidate data
+- Handling redundancies and merging datasets while maintaining integrity-
+- Techniques like pivoting, grouping, exclusion to consolidate data

 Exploratory Analysis:
 Use of SEMMA framework to sample, explore and understand the data